dpiponi/Stellarator/README.md

 Debugger
 --------
-Hitting escape while running the emulator drops you into the debugger.
+Hitting left-alt while running the emulator drops you into the debugger.
-Use the `c` command to quit debugging and return to game playing.
+Use the `c` command to quit debugging and return to emulation.

-It single steps until the VCS is on row 160 of the screen.
-It then single steps through the entire row showing each instruction.
-Useful when you're trying to decode how an individual scanline is being rendered.
-The debug command history is kept in the file .stellarator
+The debug command history is kept in the file .alcator

 Command syntax:
 ```